Akcthecoder200/Paradise-Nursery-Shopping/README.md

 - **Plant Selection:** Browse a curated list of plants, view images, names, and prices.
 - **Add to Cart:** Add plants to your shopping cart directly from the selection page.
 - **Quantity Controls:** Adjust the quantity of each plant in your cart or from the plant card.
-- **Shopping Cart:** View all selected plants in a modal cart, update quantities, remove items, and see the grand total in real time.
+- **Shopping Cart Page:** View all selected plants on a dedicated cart page, update quantities, remove items, and see the grand total in real time.
+- **Continue Shopping:** Button on the cart page to return to plant selection.
+- **Checkout:** Button on the cart page to proceed to checkout (placeholder for future checkout flow).
 - **Responsive UI:** Clean, modern, and mobile-friendly interface.

 ---